 Other considerations may be reviewed before retention is recommended to the principal.
 Other data may be reviewed and considered for transfer students.

 Consistency must be inherent in following designated promotion criteria procedures, but latitude should be given when making final promotion decisions.

 District 401's Policy on Promotion

-The decision to promote a student to the next grade level shall be based on successful completion of the curriculum, attendance, and performance on the Illinois Partnership for Assessment of Readiness for College and Careers (PARCC) and/or other assessments.
+The decision to promote a student to the next grade level shall be based on successful completion of the curriculum, attendance, and performance on the [Illinois Assessment of Readiness] and/or other assessments.
 A student shall not be promoted based upon age or any other social reason not related to academic performance.
 The administration shall determine remedial assistance for a student who is not promoted.

 A searchable online version of the complete District Policy Manual can be found here.